 A tracker-calorimeter technique is employed in NEMO.
 Source isotopes are hosted in thin foils surrounded by a tracking detector, which in turn is surrounded by a calorimeter.
 Full topological event reconstruction with this configuration enables background rejection and gives additional information after discovery.
-The NEMO-3 experiment used 7 isotopes, with the largest mass comprised of Mo (7 kg) [236].
-NEMO-3 also reported a first search for neutrinoless quadruple- $\beta$ decay of Nd [237].
+The NEMO-3 experiment used 7 isotopes, with the largest mass comprised of 100 Mo (7 kg) [247].
+NEMO-3 also reported the first search for neutrinoless quadruple- β decay of 150 Nd [248].